New Feature: Skip IVRs and Voicemails with AI Human Voice Detection

 Another common use case for ACD is routing incoming calls based on the area code of the phone number, or based on the location of the caller as designated in the CRM.
 This can be especially useful for companies that have locations in multiple states or countries, as well as for businesses that have location-specific agents, such as mortgage or insurance companies.

-call center agent using ACD software
+ACD Contact Center using ACD software

 Benefits of Automatic Call Distribution Software